seamapi/docs/docs/device-guides/get-started-with-kwikset-wifi-locks.md

 Seam provides a universal API to connect and control many brands of smart locks.
 This guide provides a rapid introduction to connecting and controlling your [Kwikset Halo](https://www.seam.co/manufacturers/kwikset) lock using the Seam API.
 To learn more about other smart lock brands supported by Seam such as Yale, Schlage, and August, head over to our [integration page](https://www.seam.co/supported-devices-and-systems).

 {% hint style="warning" %}
+Enabling MFA (Multi-Factor Authentication) on your Kwikset app can block our login flow from successfully authorizing with your account.

-Login flow for Kwikset accounts that require MFA (Multi-Factor Authentication) is not supported.
-Please ensure your Kwikset MFA settings are disabled before attempting to connect your Kwikset account with Seam.
+Please ensure your Kwikset MFA settings are disabled before attempting to connect your account with Seam.
 After connecting your account, you can re-enable your MFA settings.

-You can disable MFA settings in your Kwikset app under **Account Settings**:
+To disable MFA, head to **Account Settings** in your Kwikset app:
 <figure><div align="center"><img height="200" src="../.gitbook/assets/kwikset-MFA-settings.png" alt=""></div><figcaption><p align="center">Kwikset MFA Settings</p></figcaption></figure>
 {% endhint %}